-The Audit Committee reviewed and discussed with management the Company's audited financial statements for the fiscal year ended June 27, 2010.
-It also discussed with MCG the matters required to be discussed by Statement on Auditing Standards No. 61, "Communications with Audit Committees", as amended by Statement on Auditing Standards No. 90.
-In addition, MCG provided to the Audit Committee the written disclosures and the letter required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees," and the Committee discussed with MCG that firm's independence.
+The Audit Committee reviewed and discussed with management the Company's audited financial statements for the fiscal year ended June 26, 2016.
+It also discussed with MCG the matters required to be discussed by Statement on Auditing Standards No. 61, as amended, as adopted by the Public Company Accounting Oversight Board (the "PCAOB").
+In addition, the Audit Committee has received the written disclosures and the letter from MCG required by applicable requirements of the PCAOB regarding MCG's communications with the Audit Committee concerning independence and the Audit Committee discussed with MCG that firm's independence.